TomerSteinmetz/block-streamer-service/README.md

 Given ample time to build, these improvements would enhance the solution:

-1. Probe idle providers every 10-30 s to keep fresh health scores and avoid switching to another bad node
+1. Background task to probe idle providers every 10-30 s to keep fresh health scores and avoid switching to another bad node
-2. Utilize the async await design for better concurrency in more areas in the app (e.g. processing blocks)
+2. Utilize the async await design for better concurrency in more areas in the app (e.g. processing blocks).

 3. Advanced Provider Metrics: More sophisticated health scoring based on historical performance.